 Dealing with good and established brands may somewhat lead you into confusion because you don’t know what to choose.
 Seems ironic, isn’t it?
 But is also usually the case.
 You are bombarded with many options – the newly introduced or the old one, both with good features.
 Then the questions start springing up (as they should).
 Is it fast enough?
 Can it perform heavy workload and run multiple applications at the same time?
 And these are just the most common ones.

 You may depend on the RAM, GPU, and the number of cores needed.
-If you don’t know anything about PC, you need to check first the CPU’s name and get its age and performance level on some trusted websites.
+If you don’t know about PC, check the CPU’s name first to get its age and performance level with websites.
 You should check the clock speed and core of the CPU, whether it is dual-core or has quad-core chips.

 As such, maybe you’ve heard of these two bad boys we got for you.
-They may have been introduced in the market a long time ago, but these differences and similarities will still surprise you.
+Introduced in the market a long time ago, but these differences and similarities will still surprise you.